kobecow/TanGo/Docs/FeatureList.md

 # Sign Up, Sign in

 Basically, this feature relies on **AWS Cognito**.
 ID Provider is only **Google**.
-Because this app has its function on Chrome, highlights text and call API to store text(word) in app.
+Because this app provides an important feature on Chrome extension, which highlights text and call API to store word in app.

 Both on Web and mobile, once user passes authentication, **never needs to sign-in again.**